OladetounJed/sportsbet-test-solution/README.md

 ## About The App

-**Mini Sportsbet** is a mini version of [sportsBet Website](https://sportsbet.io) and solution to [Sportsbet Frontend Engineering Interview Test](https://github.com/coingaming/sportsbet-test-assignment) built by Oladetoun Temitayo from the interview process at Yolo Group.
+**Mini Sportsbet** is a mini version of [Sportsbet Website](https://sportsbet.io) and solution to [Sportsbet Frontend Engineering Interview Test](https://github.com/coingaming/sportsbet-test-assignment) built by Oladetoun Temitayo.
 The app fetch sports events from a GraphQL server and display it "1x2" odds.
 It also update the odds using Websocket (GraphQL Subscriptions) and update suspended events accordingly.

 ## Screenshots

 <img width="644" alt="Moon Design System" src="https://raw.githubusercontent.com/coingaming/sportsbet-test-assignment/main/Page.png">

-Web App V1

 ## Technologies